Friday, April 8, 2022

 As a kind-of monument to a somehow-not-forgotten suffering:

-Stripping every mausoleum on the side of the Appian Way,
+Stripped every roadside mausoleum on the Appian Way,

 Where what was replaced what they wanted it to be

-And had to learn to live with less, and find they liked it,
+And had to learn to live with less, they found they liked it!

 The guilt-free pleasures of a life as pure as the water